 Remote working has changed how employees communicate, and employees often find this is a key part of their transition to remote work.

-Research conducted by MIT found that 47% of remote workers surveyed said that regular communication was key to their role.
+Research conducted by MIT found that almost half of the remote workers surveyed said that regular communication was key to their role.
 However, this is not something that can have a cast-all approach.
 Luckily, through internal communications, employers already have ready-made analytics.

 Through productivity and information management systems, employers can see how their staff work and how they like to communicate.
 Using advanced Sharepoint analytics, for instance, can show exactly where the busy and quiet hours for your staff are, enabling you to communicate messages appropriately and at key times.

 It is thus crucial to get the best information possible from your employees as they show the way around.

 Internal communications can be improved by collection of proper data and analysis of the same.

 Some of the key focus areas that are a must for an improved team comms are:

 - Emphasis on team events (both internal and external)